You have to make a choice. Choose...wisely.

 David Heinemeier Hansson Creator, Ruby On Rails

-About the CSS & Layout Tutorial
+About the Ruby Tutorial

 About the Learn Enough Courses